marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 1. Click on "Connect" in the left sidebar
 2. Click on the "connect-default" cluster
-3. Click on the "datagen-purchases" connector
+3. Click on the "datagen-purchases-source" connector

 Additionally, you can examine the data sent by the Datagen connector to the `purchases` topic: